 Transcript of oral history interview with S. Gorham Babson, M.D., conducted on June 23, 1999 by Heather Rosenwinkel.

 School of Medicine

 All materials are owned by OHSU Library.
 You may use these materials on a fair use basis only, in accordance with Title 17, Section 107 of U.S. copyright law.
 For other uses, please contact OHSU Historical Collections & Archives for permission to reproduce, publish, or otherwise distribute images or other materials on this website.
 Information release form signed by interviewer(s) and interviewee(s) on 1997-10-09.
 On file in OHSU Historical Collections and Archives.

-Babson, M.D. (interviewee), Sydney Gorham and Rosenwinkel (interviewer), Heather, "Interview with S. Gorham Babson, M.D."
+Babson, Sydney Gorham M.D. (interviewee) and Rosenwinkel, Heather (interviewer), "Interview with S. Gorham Babson, M.D."
 (1999).
 Oral History Collection.
 46.